0xNineteen/solana-arbitrage-bot/README.md

 - `onchain-data/`: analysis of other arbitrage swaps
 - `mainnet-fork/`: fork mainnet account states to test swap input/output estimates

+each folder contains a corresponding `README.md` which explains how it works

 ## dexs supported
 - serum
 - aldrin